cswclui/katacoda-scenarios-1/mstran-010/step03.md

 `curl: (7) Failed to connect to 172.19.255.2 port 80: Connection refused`

-Notice you can't get outside the cluster
+Notice you can't get outside the cluster.

 Why?
 Because there is no Ingress rule that permits entry into the cluster.
 So, let's add an Ingress rule.